Veselí nad Moravou

-Veselí nad Moravou (/cs/, Wessely/Wesseli (an der March)) is a town in the South Moravian Region of the Czech Republic.
+Veselí nad Moravou (/cs/, Wessely (an der March)) is a town in the South Moravian Region of the Czech Republic.
 It has about 11,000 inhabitants.
+The town is located on the Morava River, on the border between the Lower Morava Valley and Vizovice Highlands.

 The historic town centre is well preserved and is protected as an urban monument zone.
+Among the main landmarks of Veselí nad Moravou are the Church of the Holy Guardian Angels and the Veselí nad Moravou Castle.

 Administrative division

 Veselí nad Moravou consists of three municipal parts (in brackets population according to the 2021 census):